Cheeza42/Rolling_project_part_2/README.md

 ---

+## Prometheus & Grafana Integration (Production)

+The `env-prod` branch contains the production-ready monitoring configuration.

+The application exposes metrics via `prometheus-flask-exporter`, and Prometheus scrapes them directly from the running production pods through the `myapp-prod-podmonitor` resource.

+Prometheus stores:
+- request totals
+- processing latency
+- pod status and performance
+- all metrics available under `/metrics` on port `5001`

+Grafana presents these metrics visually.
+When accessing Grafana (for example using a port-forward), the production dashboard displays live data from the running application, enabling full observability for monitoring and debugging.

+---

 ## 🧠 Summary
 `env-prod` serves as the **single source of truth** for your production environment.
-It connects the CI/CD pipeline (Jenkins + Docker Hub) with GitOps delivery (ArgoCD), ensuring every change is versioned, reproducible, and automatically deployed.
+It connects the CI/CD pipeline (Jenkins + Docker Hub) with GitOps delivery (ArgoCD), ensuring every change is versioned, reproducible, automatically deployed, and view the application metrics by using Prometheus or Grafana, in a more comfortable way.